filipdujmusic/NEPHW-frontend/README.md

 being executed on and the function call itself, etc...

-This transaction request is *non ephemeral* meaning it doens't expire and can theoretically be executed mutliple times.
-This creates a lot of advantages in comparison to clasicall transaction environment.
+This transaction request is *non ephemeral* meaning it doens't expire and can theoretically be executed multiple times.
+This creates a lot of advantages in comparison to clasical transaction execution environment.
 Some notable examples include:

 * **Organization transaction management**: One or a few people in the organization have Ledgers or access to master private keys.
 A lot more people are tasked with actually building transactions (e.g. payroll management - "accounting" creates transactions, management executes them).
 * **Multi-device transaction management**: Each user can select their own way of getting transaction requests.
 If you have a wallet on your smartphone, but use Web3 on your PC - you can receive the transaction request through SMS, Email or other methods, execute it on the mobile phone and continue using your Web3 app on the PC